orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 ---

- "What if I did not know about something, nor could rely on these particular discoveries, how would and could I rediscover this something?"

 ---

-persisting structures otherwise forgotten whose rediscoverability is not entirely obvious.

 Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question. ; What can we say about the information when we are missing or thinking corruption of it? -